Home » Migration » Master Office 365 Staged Migration: A Comprehensive PowerShell Tutorial!

 • Make New Users by using Directory Synchronization:

 Directory synchronization is used for creating the whole users of on-premises in the organization of Office 365.
-After creating, users need to license; they have thirty days the addition of license after creating.
+After creating, users need to license; they have thirty days for the add of license after creating.
 They can even use MS Azure Active Directory Synchronization Tool or service for the creation and synchronization of on-premises users in Office 365.
 After mailbox migration, the user can manage it on-premises organization and synchronize it on the organization of Office 365.

 Step 2.
 Create a CSV File